This Is Why We Can Have Nice Things – A history of toys

 Toys of Ancient Mesopotamia

-Evidence shows that they were keen on games and sport, particularly on festival days.
+Evidence shows that the Mesopotamians were keen on games and sport, particularly on festival days.
 Hunting, boxing and wrestling were popular forms of entertainment.

 The Mesopotamians played board games similar to Backgammon.
 Boards were made of clay and stone and die were made from bone, stone and sometimes glass.